 "partial_result": getattr(err, "last_response", None),

-Before deploying any agent, map every possible execution path.
-If you use LangGraph or a similar framework, export the workflow graph.
-For each node, record: average input token count, average output token count, tool call frequency, retry probability, and the context size it inherits from upstream steps.
-For multi-agent pipelines, track cumulative context at each agent boundary — not just the current agent's input, but the full accumulated context it receives.
+Before any deployment, map every execution path the agent can take.
+Export the workflow graph from LangGraph or your equivalent.
+For each node, record: average input token count, average output token count, tool call frequency, retry probability, and the context size inherited from upstream.
+For multi-agent pipelines, track cumulative context at every boundary — not just the current agent's input, but the full accumulated context it receives.

-Profile 200+ representative inputs and compute the full distribution
+Profile 200+ representative inputs.
+Compute the full distribution.

-Run your agent against 200–500 production-like inputs in staging.
-Log full token traces per session: tokens per tool call, tokens per retry cycle, and total session cost.
-Calculate P50, P90, P95, and P99.
-Sort runs by total cost and identify which tier each falls into.
-Look specifically for runs where cost per step accelerated across iterations rather than remaining roughly stable — those are your loop candidates, and they reveal whether your termination conditions are robust.
+Run the agent against 200-500 production-shaped inputs in staging.
+Log full token traces per session — tokens per tool call, tokens per retry cycle, total session cost.
+Compute P50, P90, P95, P99.
+Sort runs by cost and assign each to a tier.
+Hunt for runs where per-step cost accelerated across iterations rather than holding roughly stable.
+Those are your loop candidates, and they tell you whether your termination conditions hold under real inputs.

-Set your hard session limit at 3× P95 from your profiling data.
-Set a soft-limit callback at 2× P95 — this gives you a warning before the hard stop fires, which is useful for debugging.
-For multi-agent pipelines, set per-agent sub-limits and an aggregate pipeline limit; neither is sufficient alone.
-Re-profile whenever you add new tools, change model selection, or modify workflow branching logic.
-Adding a tool that fetches external documents can push P95 up by 3–5×, breaking every threshold calibrated without it.
+Hard session limit: 3x P95 from your profiling data.
+Soft-limit callback: 2x P95 — a debugging warning before the hard stop.
+For multi-agent pipelines, you need per-agent sub-limits and an aggregate pipeline limit.
+Neither is sufficient on its own.
+Re-profile whenever you add a tool, switch model tiers, or change workflow branching.
+A new tool that fetches external documents can push P95 up by 3-5x and break every threshold calibrated without it.

 Pre-Deployment Cost Modeling Checklist

-Profiled 200+ production-representative inputs in staging with full per-step token traces
+200+ production-shaped inputs profiled in staging with full per-step token traces

-Calculated P50, P90, P95, P99 session costs from profiling data — not from happy-path estimates
+P50, P90, P95, P99 session cost computed from profiling data — not from happy-path estimates

-Flagged runs where per-step cost accelerated across iterations — these reveal missing termination guards
+Runs flagged where per-step cost rose across iterations — termination guards likely missing

-Set hard session limit at 3× P95 in agentbudget or tokencap
+Hard session limit set at 3x P95 in agentbudget or tokencap

-Set soft-limit callback at 2× P95 for pre-hard-stop warning
+Soft-limit callback at 2x P95 wired for the pre-hard-stop warning

-Per-session enforcement only — one budget instance per agent run, never shared across concurrent sessions
+Per-session enforcement only — one budget instance per run, never shared across concurrent sessions

-Logged cumulative context size at each agent handoff boundary in multi-agent pipelines
+Cumulative context size logged at every agent handoff boundary in multi-agent pipelines

-Wired BudgetExhausted handler to oncall alerting — not just log files
+BudgetExhausted handler wired to oncall, not to log files alone

-Tested the hard limit explicitly: ran a synthetic loop through staging that exceeds it
+Hard limit tested explicitly — a synthetic loop pushed through staging until it fired

-If I set hard token limits, won't they kill legitimate complex tasks?
+Won't hard token limits kill legitimate complex tasks?

-Yes — if your limit is calibrated too tight.
-That's why the profiling step is non-negotiable.
-A limit at 3× P95 means roughly 5% of sessions may trip it.
-Track your false positive rate in the first two weeks after deployment.
-More than 1–2 false positives per hundred sessions suggests either your profiling sample was too small, not representative of production inputs, or your P95 is meaningfully higher than what you measured in staging.
+Yes — if the limit is calibrated too tight.
+That is why the profiling step is non-negotiable.
+A 3x P95 limit will trip on roughly 5% of sessions.
+Track the false-positive rate in the first two weeks after deployment.
+More than 1-2 false positives per hundred sessions means one of three things: the profiling sample was too small, the inputs were not representative of production, or your real P95 is meaningfully higher than what staging measured.
 Adjust upward incrementally.
-The alternative — a very loose limit to avoid thinking through calibration — is not a budget control, it's a monitoring delay.
+The alternative — a very loose limit to dodge calibration work — is not a budget control.
+It is a monitoring delay.

 How does SDK-level enforcement interact with the circuit breaker pattern?

-They complement each other at different granularities.
-SDK-level token limits check before every single API call — they prevent each new call from adding to a runaway context.
-Circuit breakers operate at the session or service level, typically with a trip threshold at several multiples of expected session cost, and they add graceful degradation modes (partial results, cached fallbacks, human handoffs).
-The SDK limit is more granular and catches problems earlier; the circuit breaker manages session-level cost envelopes and controls what happens when a session needs to be stopped gracefully.
-Production agent systems benefit from both.
+They operate at different granularities.
+SDK-level token limits check before every single API call — they prevent each new call from compounding a runaway context.
+Circuit breakers operate at the session or service level, typically with a trip threshold at several multiples of expected session cost, and they add graceful degradation modes — partial results, cached fallbacks, human handoff.
+The SDK limit catches problems earlier.
+The circuit breaker manages session-level cost envelopes and decides how a session shuts down when it has to.
+Production agent systems run both.

-My agents are async and run across multiple processes.
+My agents are async across multiple processes.
 Can per-session enforcement still work?

-Yes, but you need a shared backend rather than an in-memory or SQLite store.
-Both tokencap and agentbudget support Redis backends for multi-process coordination.
-The critical requirement is that budget checks and budget updates are atomic operations — if two concurrent processes both read 'budget at 50%' before either update registers, you effectively double spend before enforcement fires.
-Redis atomic increments eliminate this race condition.
-For most teams, the SQLite default works fine for single-process agent runtimes; switch to Redis when you have agents running in separate processes or containers.
+Yes — with a shared backend instead of in-memory or SQLite.
+Both tokencap and agentbudget support Redis for multi-process coordination.
+The constraint that matters: budget checks and budget updates must be atomic.
+If two concurrent processes both read 'budget at 50%' before either update registers, you double-spend before enforcement fires.
+Redis atomic increments close that race.
+For single-process agent runtimes, the SQLite default holds.
+Switch to Redis when agents run in separate processes or containers.

 We already have a monthly spend cap at the API organization level.
-Isn't that sufficient?
+Isn't that enough?

-Organization-level spend caps are a last-resort backstop, not a session-level control.
-They cap your total monthly API spend across all sessions, all users, and all workflows — they don't prevent a single runaway session from consuming $47,000 of that budget before the cap fires.
-They also provide zero per-session attribution: when the cap triggers, you don't know which workflow caused it or which input pattern triggered the loop.
-Use the org-level cap as a safety net for truly catastrophic failure.
-Use per-session enforcement as your primary control, calibrated from actual cost distribution profiling.
+No. Organization-level spend caps are a last-resort backstop, not a session-level control.
+They limit total monthly API spend across all sessions, users, and workflows.
+They do not prevent a single runaway from consuming $47,000 of that budget before the cap fires.
+They also provide zero per-session attribution: when the org cap triggers, you do not know which workflow caused it or which input pattern triggered the loop.
+Use the org cap as a safety net for catastrophic failure.
+Use per-session enforcement, calibrated from profiled distribution, as the primary control.

-How do I profile cost distribution for a multi-agent pipeline where agents run in parallel?
+How do I profile cost distribution when agents run in parallel?

-Profile the aggregate pipeline, not individual agents.
-For each test run, log the total input tokens across all agents that fired, the total output tokens, and the wall-clock elapsed time.
-For each agent invocation, also log: which agent, input token count at that specific invocation, output token count, and cumulative context size at the point it was invoked.
-This gives you both the pipeline-level distribution (for your aggregate hard limit) and per-agent distributions (for per-agent sub-limits).
-Parallel agents make this slightly more complex because you can't sum context sequentially — you need to track each agent's full context input separately.
+Profile the aggregate pipeline, not the individual agents.
+For each test run, log total input tokens across all agents that fired, total output tokens, and wall-clock elapsed time.
+For each agent invocation also log: which agent, input token count at that specific invocation, output token count, and cumulative context size at the moment it was invoked.
+That gives you both the pipeline-level distribution (for the aggregate hard limit) and per-agent distributions (for per-agent sub-limits).
+Parallel agents add a wrinkle: you cannot sum context sequentially.
+You have to track each agent's full context input separately.

 Hard Rules for Agent Cost Safety